When you own a property in Spain, you are responsible for the following taxes:

 Residents and non-residents: Capital gains on the sale of property

 Form 210 (using section 210-H).
-When the property being transferred is owned jointly by a married couple in which both spouses are non-residents, a single return may be filed.
+When the property being sold is owned jointly by a married couple in which both spouses are non-residents, one spouse may authorize the other to file a single return.

 Filing period: three months from the end of the period in which the purchaser of the property must pay the withholding tax (which is one month from the date of the sale).